DigitalPublishingToolkit/NN09/md/10Rules.md

-Platform neutrality identifies the infrastructure that is important for enabling social interaction, and attempts to provide non-discriminatory access to, and use of, it.
+Platform neutrality identifies the infrastructure that is important for enabling social interaction, and attempts to provide non-discriminatory access to and use of it.
 A neutral infrastructure is a prerequisite for the equality of all participants – to paraphrase Habermas, it is one of the preconditions of any successful discourse.
 The ideal setting for any speech act is one where everyone has equal chances of initiating and